Connect with others who understand.

 Instructions

-1. In a blender, place all the ingredients in the order given.
+Add all ingredients to a blender in the order listed.
 Blend on medium speed until well combined.
-Increase the speed to high to liquefy until the mixture reaches your desired consistency.
+Increase the speed to high and blend until smooth, or until you reach your desired consistency.

 Carrot Coconut Smoothie